Killing Zoe: Production

 Killing Zoe was director Roger Avary's feature directorial debut.
 When scouting filming locations for Reservoir Dogs, the crew found a bank.
 Producer Lawrence Bender phoned a writer he knew, Avary, and asked if he had any screenplays that took place in a bank.
 Avary quickly wrote the script for Killing Zoe in a week or two.
 Avary stated he wanted to make "an art-house film for both the coffeehouse crowd and the exploitation crowd."

 Set in Paris, the film was shot almost entirely in Los Angeles, California.
-Only the opening and end credit roll and some small car driving clips were filmed in France.
+Only the opening and end credits roll and some small car driving clips were filmed in France.
 In a DVD interview, Avary explains how he wanted to make a film about how nihilistic he felt his generation was and said that watching Stoltz in the film, was like seeing his evil twin come into creation.
-He wrote the script specifically for Stoltz; he and Stoltz admitted they had a fantasy to rob a bank (though Stoltz qualified this with 'and not go to jail'!) and making this film was as close as they would get.
+He wrote the script specifically for Stoltz.
 Avary stated that, as a first time director, it was a dream to work with actors as talented as Jean-Hugues Anglade, Eric Stoltz and Julie Delpy.
 Killing Zoe is notable as the first feature film to use the new Otto Nemenz Swing & Tilt lenses, which were used during the heroin sequences for perspective distortion instead of their original purpose of perspective correction.